mnieber/aspiration/README.md

 As explained below, the key difference is that there is a single place in the code where callbacks (known as "advise" in AspectJ terminology) are woven into the code.
-Therefore, to know what the code is doing, there are only two places to look (the host function that triggers the callbacks, and the one place where the callbacks are specified).
+Therefore, to know what the code is doing, there are only two places to look (the host function that triggers the callbacks, and the one place where the callbacks are installed).

 ## The host decorator